Awards, Scholarships and Bursaries

 Note: Requests for tuition reimbursement are managed separately from this scholarship program.

-Up to four scholarships awarded each year between Mount Sinai or Hennick Bridgepoint.
+Up to four scholarships are awarded each year between Mount Sinai and Hennick Bridgepoint.

-The Wolf and Esther Goldstein Fund was a gift given to the Mount Sinai Hospital Department of Nursing by the Wolf Goldstein Estate.
-The Scholarship, which was established in 2000, recognizes the contributions of outstanding registered nurses who are pursuing formal continuing education at the undergraduate and graduate level.
+The Wolf and Esther Goldstein Fund was a gift given to the Mount Sinai Hospital Department of Nursing from the Wolf Goldstein Estate.
+The scholarship, established in 2000, recognizes the contributions of outstanding registered nurses who are pursuing formal continuing education at the undergraduate and graduate levels.

 Eligibility

-All permanent nurses who have completed one year of service at Mount Sinai Hospital or Hennick Bridgepoint Hospital in a full-time or part-time capacity in good standing, and who have applied to or are enrolled in an academic program leading to a baccalaureate or a masters degree in nursing or a related field, are eligible for consideration.
+All permanent nurses who have completed one year of service at Mount Sinai or Hennick Bridgepoint in a full-time or part-time capacity and in good standing, and who have applied to or are enrolled in an academic program leading to a baccalaureate or a master's degree in nursing or a related field are eligible for consideration.

-Criteria for selection includes but is not limited to:
+Criteria for selection include, but are not limited to:

-• Demonstrated interest, role modelling a examples of meeting the clinical educational needs of one’s pndeers, and patients/families
+- Demonstrated interest, role modelling and examples of meeting the clinical educational needs of one’s peers, and patients and families

-• As the Goldsteins made specific reference to nursing students at the time of the donation, preference will be given to applicants who have demonstrated superior preceptorship abilities with nursing students and new hire nurses.
-Applicants will be asked to provide names of people they have supported as a preceptor
+- As the Goldsteins made specific reference to nursing students at the time of the donation, preference will be given to applicants who have demonstrated superior preceptorship abilities with nursing students and new-hire nurses.
+Applicants will be asked to provide the names of people they have supported as a preceptor.

 Description

-This scholarship will consist of a grant of $1,000.00 and will be awarded annually during Nursing Week.
-The financial award is meant to support professional nursing practice initiatives and may include, but is not limited to, tuition, attendance at workshops, seminars, conferences, purchasing textbooks, journals, etc.
+This scholarship will consist of a grant of $1,000 and will be awarded annually during Nursing Week.
+The financial award is meant to support professional nursing practice initiatives and may include, but is not limited to, tuition, attendance at workshops, seminars and conferences, and purchasing textbooks and journals.

 Application

-The Wolf and Esther Goldstein Scholarship for Nurses Application Form must be completed and accompanied by two letters of reference addressing criteria as described above.
+The Wolf and Esther Goldstein Scholarship for Nurses application form must be completed and accompanied by two letters of reference addressing the criteria as described above.

 Note: Requests for tuition reimbursement are managed separately from this scholarship program.